dgryski/go-perfbook/performance.md

 the time by 10% will improve runtime by almost 8%.
 Profiles will help identify where time is actually spent.

+A profiler might show you that lots of time is spent in a particular routine.
+It could be this is an expensive routine, or it could be a cheap routine that is just called many many times.
+Rather than immediately trying to speed up that one routine, see if you can reduce the number of times it's called or eliminate it completely.

 In general, optimizations should proceed from top to bottom.
 Optimizations at the system level will have more impact than expression-level ones.
 Make sure you're solving the problem at the appropriate level.

+The three optimization questions:

-Do we have to do this at all?
+- Do we have to do this at all?
 The fastest code is the code that's not there.
-If yes, is this the best algorithm.
+- If yes, is this the best algorithm.
-If yes, is this the best *implementation* of this algorithm.
+- If yes, is this the best *implementation* of this algorithm.

-Given a profile that says a particular routine is expensive, before optimizing that routine, see if you can eliminate calls to it all together.

 Basic techniques: